experiencedft/rai-simulator/README.md

 Clone the repo.

-Open the ``config.cfg`` file and enter your desired simulation parameters following instructions there.
+Open the ``config.ini`` file and enter your desired simulation parameters following instructions there.
 Save your parameters.

 Run the simulation: